 6. Unwind and enjoy some alone time at home

-To some people, Thanksgiving weekend is an opportunity to get away from their jobs, coworkers and do stuff for themselves.
+To some people, Thanksgiving weekend is an opportunity to get away from their jobs, coworkers, and do stuff for themselves.
 If you’ve been procrastinating for god-knows-how-long to clean your bedroom, reorganize and de-clutter your wardrobe (perfect timing with Black Friday coming up), it’s a great time to do so.

 “Out with the old, In with the new”

 My family and friends are in Malaysia, which means they are 13 hours ahead of I am.
-The holidays are perfect for me to reach out, give them a ring and catch up with each other.
-For all you book lovers, here’s 24 hours of sitting on your couch with your warmest blanket sipping on hot chocolate all while reading your favorite book.
+The holidays are perfect for me to reach out, give them a ring, and catch up with each other.
+For all you book lovers, here is 24 hours of sitting on your couch with your warmest blanket sipping on hot chocolate all while reading your favorite book.
 That sounds like a perfect day to me.
 Nothing beats hot chocolate with a warm blanket on your couch or bed.

-7. Netflix and chill, literally
+7. Netflix (or Hulu or Disney+ or HBO) and chill, literally

 What’s on your list of Netflix to-watch for the weekend?